The Apple Watch is now a powerhouse when it comes to fitness and health tracking.

 The Activity app is the fitness tracking element of the Apple Watch and keeps tabs on whether you're getting enough exercise per day.

-It differs from most activity trackers by dispensing with step goals, the Apple Watch has three targets: Move, Exercise and Stand.
+It differs from most activity trackers by dispensing of step goals.
+Instead, the Apple Watch has three targets: Move, Exercise, and Stand.
 Each target has a ring, which fills to denote your goal process.

 The Move ring

 The Move goal is effectively your step goal but measured in active calories.
 Fill the ring by moving around and elevating your heart rate.

 This is a sneaky beast because the Apple Watch will set the target based on your daily averages, so active people will find it tougher to fill the ring than more sedentary types.